SUBSCRIBE TO OUR FREE NEWSLETTER

-Though the Democratic National Committee (DNC) late Friday reversed its controversial decision to block the Bernie Sanders campaign from accessing important voter information, the skirmish raised questions about the organization's neutrality in the presidential contest.
+Though the Democratic National Committee (DNC) reversed its controversial decision late Friday to prevent the Bernie Sanders campaign from accessing important voter information, the skirmish raised questions about the organization's neutrality in the presidential contest.

-Hours after the Sanders campaign filed (pdf) a lawsuit against the party, chair Rep. Debbie Wasserman Schultz (Fl.) issued a statement saying that the DNC will restore campaign access to the voter file while the group continues to investigate the alleged data breach.
+Hours after the Sanders campaign filed (pdf) a lawsuit against the party, chair Rep. Debbie Wasserman Schultz (Fl.) issued a statement saying that the DNC will restore campaign access to the voter file.
+At the same time, the group continues to investigate the alleged data breach.

 "Clearly, they were very concerned about their prospects in court," said Sanders' campaign manager Jeff Weaver.
 The suit charges that the campaign would suffer "sustaining irreparable injury and financial losses" exceeding $600,000 each day if unable to retrieve essential voter information.

-Further, organizers argue that the security lapse was rather the fault of the DNC.
+Further, organizers argue that the security lapse was the DNC's fault.
 "Now what we need to restore confidence in the DNC's ability to secure data is an independent audit that encompasses the DNC's record this entire campaign," Weaver added.
 "Transparency at the DNC is essential.
 We trust they have nothing to hide."

 After the DNC leaked the news to the press, the national party was barraged with messages from supporters of Sanders accusing the group of placing "its thumb on the scales in support of Hillary Clinton's campaign," as Weaver wrote in a campaign email.

-More than 214,800 people who signed an online petition to the DNC circulated by Sanders' campaign.
-MoveOn.org collected another 250,000 signatures while Democracy for America, which just Thursday announced it was endorsing the Vermont Senator's presidential bid, collected 100,000.
+Over 214,800 people signed an online petition to the DNC circulated by Sanders' campaign.
+MoveOn.org collected another 250,000 signatures, while Democracy for America, which announced it was endorsing the Vermont Senator's presidential bid just Thursday, collected 100,000.

 \u201cW/out evidence that his hierarchy knew about data-poaching, harsh penalty v. @BernieSanders looks like @DNC is putting finger on scale.\u201d— David Axelrod (@David Axelrod) 1450481235